gadossey/content-ops-starter/content/pages/careers.md

         textAlign: center
     type: FeaturedItemsSection
 seo:
-  metaTitle: Careers - Demo site
+  metaTitle: About Us
-  metaDescription: This is the careers page built with Netlify Create.
+  metaDescription: This is the About Uss page built with Netlify Create.
   socialImage: /images/main-hero.jpg
   type: Seo
 type: PageLayout